Thursday, November 29, 2007

 Make sure you always mix your drinks at the bar,

-how much energy is required to heat a substance
+SPECIFIC HEAT: how much energy is required to heat a substance

 -water has a very high specific heat.
 It takes more to heat up and cool down water than anything else.